2025–26 East of Scotland Football League: First Division

+Armadale Thistle won the First Division title on 25 April 2026; their 4–0 victory at Blackburn United allowed them to maintain a ten-point lead over second-placed Thornton Hibs with three games remaining.

 Team changes

-Defending champions Camelon were promoted to the Premier Division alongside Bo'ness Athletic and Newtongrange Star while Arniston Rangers, Kinnoull and Inverkeithing Hillfield Swifts were relegated to the Second Division.
-In their place, Tyncastle, Edinburgh University and Luncarty were relegated from the Premier Division and Armadale Thistle, Easthouses Lily Miners Welfare and Bathgate Thistle were promoted from the Second Division.
+Defending champions Camelon Juniors were promoted to the Premier Division alongside Bo'ness Athletic and Newtongrange Star while Arniston Rangers, Kinnoull and Inverkeithing Hillfield Swifts were relegated to the Second Division.
+In their place, Tynecastle, Edinburgh University and Luncarty were relegated from the Premier Division and Armadale Thistle, Easthouses Lily Miners Welfare and Bathgate Thistle were promoted from the Second Division.